po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/03-Day/03-Day-LessonPlan.md

   * ☝️ What can we do if we don't completely understand this?

-  * 🙋 We can refer to supplemental material, read the [Apollo Docs on Apollo Client](https://www.apollographql.com/docs/react/why-apollo/), the [Apollo Docs on Apollo Server](https://www.apollographql.com/docs/apollo-server/), and the [React Router Docs on Switch](https://reactrouter.com/web/api/Switch,) and stay for office hours to ask for help.
+  * 🙋 We can refer to supplemental material, read the [Apollo Docs on Apollo Client](https://www.apollographql.com/docs/react/why-apollo/), the [Apollo Docs on Apollo Server](https://www.apollographql.com/docs/apollo-server/), and the [React Router Docs](https://reactrouter.com/docs/en/v6/getting-started/overview) and stay for office hours to ask for help.

 * Answer any questions before proceeding to the next activity.